hpssjellis/everything-nrf52840-usb-dongles/README.md

 # Everything About the nRF52840 USB Dongles
-Anything I can find about the various nrf52840 usb  (With USB cables or direct plugin dongles) by Nordic, Arduino, Adafruit, Sparkfun, MakerDiary and others
+Anything I can find about the various nrf52840 (either with USB cables or direct plugin dongles) by Nordic, Arduino, Adafruit, Sparkfun, MakerDiary and others

 Created Dec 7th, 2019